Paul Crossley (art historian)

-(Bernard) Paul Crossley, FBA (19 July 1945 – 11 December 2019) was professor of the history of art at the Courtauld Institute of Art, University of London.
+Bernard Paul Crossley, FBA (19 July 1945 – 11 December 2019) was Professor of the History of Art at the Courtauld Institute of Art, University of London.
 He was elected a fellow of the British Academy in 2016.
-He was a specialist in the architecture of medieval central Europe.
-He died on 11 December 2019 at the age of 74.
+He was a specialist in the architecture of medieval Central Europe.

 Academic education

 Crossley was educated at Downside School and Trinity College, Cambridge, where he was elected President of the Cambridge Union.
 He studied law between 1963 and 1965 before switching to History of Art, graduating in 1967.

 Career

-Before joining the Courtauld Institute he was Reader in the History of Art at Manchester University from 1971 to 1990.
-He was Slade Professor of Art at Cambridge between 2011 and 2012.
+Before joining the Courtauld Institute, he was Reader in the History of Art at the Manchester University from 1971 to 1990.
+He later served as Slade Professor of Fine Art at Cambridge between 2011 and 2012.

-During his career he was Vice President of the British Archaeological Association, Fellow of the Society of Antiquaries and Fellow of the Polish Academy of Arts and Sciences.
+During his career, he was Vice President of the British Archaeological Association, Fellow of the Society of Antiquaries and Fellow of the Polish Academy of Arts and Sciences.

-Photographs taken by Crossley are held in the Conway Library at The Courtauld, and are currently being digitised.
+Photographs taken by Crossley are held in the Conway Library at the Courtauld Institute, and are currently being digitised.